Blog Banner SVG

 Common errors include:

 • Choosing the wrong trademark class: Applicants often select Class 16 for products that belong to other classes.
-Always check the correct class before filing.
+Use a trademark class search tool to verify the correct class before filing.

 • Incomplete or vague goods description: Using broad terms like “paper items” or “office products” can cause objections.
 The Trademark Office expects clear and specific descriptions.
 Mention exact goods such as notebooks, printed books, or stationery items.